pawroman/zola-theme-terminimal/README.md

 ### Hack font subset

-By default, the theme uses a subset of the Hack font.
+By default, the theme uses a mixed subset of the Hack font.
+Normal weight font uses full character set
+(for Unicode icons and special symbols), but all others (bold, italic etc) use a limited subset.

-This results in much smaller transfer sizes, but might not contain all the Unicode characters you need.
+This results in much smaller transfer sizes, but the subset might not contain all the Unicode characters you need.

 You can enable full unicode support in `config.toml`: